Any parent will tell you bringing up children can be incredibly expensive.

 That being said, you don’t actually need to be an existing U.S. taxpayer to qualify for child tax credits — but we’ll get to that in a minute.

-In order to be eligible for the U.S. government’s child benefit program, the child that you’re claiming the credit for will need to be under the age of 18.
+In order to be eligible for the U.S. government’s child benefit program, the child that you’re claiming the credit for will need to be 17 or younger.

 For the purposes of the child tax credit, the IRS defines a “qualifying child” as a son, daughter, foster child, brother, sister, stepbrother, stepsister, or a descendant of any of them.
 By descendant of one of the above, the IRS is talking about grandkids, nieces, or nephews.